opensvc/docs.opensvc.com/source/howto.nfs4ha.trad.rst

 Enable NFS4
 -----------

-We have to make sure systemd won't manage NFS4 services, only OpenSVC must to be in charge of this servers.
+We have to make sure systemd won't manage NFS4 services, only OpenSVC must be in charge of this servers.

 Disable NFS4 related systemd unit files
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^